COSIMA/cosima-recipes/paper/paper.md

 [@cartopy] for map-based visualisation.
-The recipe collection also includes a Lagrangian particle-tracking workflow built with Parcels [@lange2017parcels], as well as analyses that use xgcm [@xgcm] to handle variables defined on staggered finite-volume grids.
+The recipe collection also includes a Lagrangian particle-tracking workflow built with Parcels [@lange2017parcels], as well as analyses that use xgcm [@xgcm] to handle variables defined on staggered finite-volume grids and xESMF [@xesmf] for regridding model output.

 The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between